 Clearly Define and Claim Your Niche

 What is a niche?
-In real estate, your niche can be the areas or communities where you actively do business in.
+In real estate, your niche can be the local areas or communities where you actively do business in.
 If there is a lot of competition in the areas or communities, you can further define the niche as what type of clients you usually deal with.
 Are your demographics newlyweds or new homeowners, divorced, pet lovers, hobbyists, etc…?
 From our example — Jennie St. Claire came back to her roots in San Diego and established her career in real estate.
 She’s been able to assist clients to find pet-friendly communities with pet amenities such as parks and pet lanes.
 Being a pet owner herself, she knows how important amenities are for furry members of the family.
 Ms. St. Claire’s real estate agent bio indicates her niche — pet lovers and finding properties that accommodate owning dogs and other furry friends.
 Claiming your niche means you are an expert – aside from a home and prices of houses within the area, you also know what your prospects want or need.

 Be The Leader

 You are in charge of the real estate process.
 Being an agent is a job that requires due diligence, assertiveness, and being in control of the whole journey for your clients.
 Being a leader means orchestrating the undertaking and this can be seen through a real estate agent bio.
 In our example, Jennie St. Claire was consistently in the top 10% performers for Century 21 real estate before going on her own.
 She always surprised her clients by going beyond their expectations.
 Reviews and feedback from her clients reflect her attention to detail, ability to communicate to clients what they need to know, iron out details and get the best service from an agent of her caliber.